 The first reason has to do with trust.

-Ninety percent of consumers find custom content useful, and 78 percent believe that organisations providing custom content are interested in building good relationships with them.
+Ninety percent of consumers find custom content useful, and 78 percent believe that organizations providing custom content are interested in building good relationships with them.

 And if that is not enough.
 After reading recommendations on a blog, 61% of U.S. online consumers made a purchase.